-(1994) is the first of two spinoff movies of Scanners, followed by Scanner Cop II.
+Scanner Cop (1994) is the first of two spinoff movies of Scanners, followed by Scanner Cop II.

 In Los Angeles, a scanner is living in a rundown apartment with his son while going mad with psychic strain.
-When the police investigate the disturbance he is killed for attacking them, leaving his son behind.
+When the police investigate the disturbance he attacks them and is shot in return, leaving his son behind.
 A cop on the scene takes the boy in after he sees the horrors of institutionalized psychics.

 Years later, the now adult Sam Staziak graduates from the police academy to follow in his father's footsteps.
-Shortly afterwards a mysterious killer starts targeting police officers through brainwashing random people, putting the LAPD on high alert.
+Shortly afterwards a mysterious killer starts targeting police officers by hypnotizing random people, putting the LAPD on high alert.
 Sam's father, now chief of police, enlists his son's powers to stop the threat.

 This film provides examples of:

 - Asshole Victim: A creepy doctor who subjects his psychic patients to horrible experiments is shown to have been killed by the main bad guy in a minor flashback, apparently to simply show him getting some comeuppance.

 - Background Halo: When Sam Staziak is officially inducted into the LAPD, the police logo behind him is framed to look like a halo.

 - Big Bad: Karl Glock is a former cult leader who causes the deaths of numerous cops out of petty revenge for getting imprisoned earlier.

 - Bittersweet Ending: Sam defeats a disguised Glock at the hospital before he can finish his revenge by blowing his brain out through a metal plate protecting it.
 Despite dozens of dead cops and Sam nearly overloading himself, the LAPD can rest easy now that the hypnotist is defeated.
 The film ends with Sam training a new cadet.